hertie-data-science-lab/sortingalgorithms-jvsamson/README.md

 * List your group members in the README file or in the header for your submission.
 * Submit by May 8 at 12 am.

+## Solution:

+Our final submission is in the file 'bucket_recursive.py'.
+We have reworked the original bucket sort algorithm to call itself recursively until each bucket contains only one element or is already sorted by another stable sorting algorithm.
+We have used modular programming and provided documentation throughout the code to maximize the quality of our work.

+### The 'bucket_recursive.py' file includes:
+- The `bucketSort_recursive` function, which is our modified recursive bucket sort algorithm.
+- A test function with various test cases, including positive, negative, decimal, zero, and duplicate values, to demonstrate the functionality of the algorithm.
+- A docstring for the `bucketSort_recursive` function, explaining its purpose, parameters, return values, and modularity despite having the test function in the same file.

 ## Authors

 - Benedikt Korbach ([benedikt-korbach](https://github.com/benedikt-korbach))